 It’s no secret that winter is not my favorite season.
 While most of my friends are busy racking up ski days and vertical feet like it’s going out of style, I’m counting down the days until summer returns and wondering if it’s socially acceptable to be a snowbird in my 30s.
-That said, I do like the social aspect of a snowy getaway to the mountains.
+That said, I do like to shred every once in awhile and the social aspect of a snowy getaway to the mountains.

 Holy Hot Springs

 Colorado has 30 natural hot springs scattered throughout the state, meaning you could go to a different one every weekend and not be bored.
 Strawberry Park in Steamboat is one of my favorites for it’s clothing optional fun after dark, while Sunwater Spa in Colorado Springs has multiple naturally heated mineral soaking tubs.
 If you want to make a weekend out of it, some of the more exotic ones are further south –Pagosa and Dunton Springs, for example.
 Whether you go luxury resort style or rustic camping, a dip in the hot water will take the chill off in no time (especially if you throw in a massage).
 There’s even a tour to see multiple in one day.

 I found this awesome tour on Groupon, which is regularly offered through Apex Ex.
 Snowshoeing is a great way to explore Rocky Mountain National Park in the winter without falling on your face.
 If you’ve never tried it, snowshoeing is an easy sport to pick up and essentially the winter version of hiking with some strange footwear (why must everything have a fancy name to make it sound more complicated?).
 Pretty much anywhere you can hike you can snowshoe so if you find you like the sport, it might be worth investing in the gear (which you can find rather reasonably for a few hundred dollars).